 Sailor Earth: Fanfic is crawling with these.
 Indirect Trope Namer.
 Canonically, there is no Sailor Earth as Mamoru has the Sailor Crystal representing Earth, and Word of God states only women can be sailor senshi.

 Ironically, Naoko Takeuchi actually jossed the possibility of extrasolar senshi out there during the time the manga took place when it turned out that Sailor Galaxia had killed all of them except for Princess Kakyuu, the Sailor Starlights, and those who had joined Galaxia's side.
-(The anime, on the other hand, implies that there are others she hasn't killed or converted yet.)
+(The anime, on the other hand, implies that there are others she hasn't killed or converted yet - also, considering how she goes off to restore the Starseeds to their rightful places once she's purged of Chaos at the end, it may mean that either other Senshi will represent such worlds, or their previous owners will be revived like the ones we saw.)

 Sealed Cast in a Multipack: All the main cast members were killed in a great battle and reincarnated in the modern world.
 While they were't actually "sealed" the show follows the same pattern of tracking them down and unsealing them.